L

 - ixíʔ uɬ kʷuʔ ɬəwis.
 And that’s when he left me.
 (PS)

-- ɬəwiɬəmn̓ I’ll be leaving you guys (Cv)
+- ɬəwiɬəmn̓ I’m leaving you guys., I left you guys behind.
+(Cv)

 - uɬ nínwiʔ x̌lap mɬ ɬəwin̓tsn̓ Tomorrow morning I’m leaving you (PS)